ibm-cloud-docs/log-analysis/overview.md

 {{site.data.keyword.la_full_notm}} collects and aggregates logs in one centralized logging system.

 * Log data is hosted on the {{site.data.keyword.cloud_notm}}.
 * Data is colocated in the region where the {{site.data.keyword.la_full_notm}} instance is provisioned.
-For example, log data for an instance provisioned in US South is hosted in the US South region.
+For example, log data for an instance that is provisioned in US South is hosted in the US South region.

 The service plan that you choose for an {{site.data.keyword.la_full_notm}} instance defines the number of days that data is stored and retained in LogDNA.
 For example, if you choose the *Free* plan, data is not stored at all.
-However, if you choose the 7 day plan, data is stored for 7 days and you have access to it through the LogDNA Web UI.
+However, if you choose the 7-day plan, data is stored for 7 days and you have access to it through the LogDNA Web UI.

 When you delete an instance of {{site.data.keyword.la_full_notm}} from the {{site.data.keyword.cloud_notm}}, all the data is deleted.